 If you would like to add or remove PTO, outside the PTO policy settings you have entered, then you can use the Adjustment table.
 This allows you to add to PTO balance (enter positive value) or reduce from PTO balance (enter negative value).

 An example would be an employee who has been with the company for a few years.
 You were using some system to track the PTO balance and now you want to migrate to this template.
-You don’t have to enter all the vacation dates from the past.
+We don’t want you to enter all the vacation dates from the past.
 You can just enter the adjustment amount to bring the current balance to the correct amount.
 If the employee has taken 60 hours of PTO already, then enter -60 as adjustment.